-Former students in academic good standing who have not been in attendance for one calendar year or more must reapply through the School, College or Department offering their graduate degree program.
+Former students in academic good standing who have not been in attendance for one calendar year or more must reapply through the Office of Graduate Admissions.
 Students who have attended another college since last attending Georgia Southwestern must submit an official transcript from that institution.